KenKundert/nestedtext/doc/minimal-nestedtext.rst

     Indentation is used to denote nesting.
 In this case the colon or dash is the last character on the line and is followed by an indented value.
-The value may be a collection of name-value pairs, a list, or a multi-line string.
-Every line of a multi-line string is introduced by a greater-than symbol followed by a space or newline.
+The value may be a collection of name-value pairs, a list, or a multiline string.
+Every line of a multiline string is introduced by a greater-than symbol followed by a space or newline.

     .. code-block:: nestedtext